microsoft/azure-function-flex-open-ai/docs/workshop.md

 ## Lab 3 : Summary

-By now you should have a solution that :
+By now you should have a solution that:

 - Invoke the execution of an Azure Durable Function responsible for retrieving the audio transcription thanks to a Speech to Text (Cognitive Service) batch processing call.
-- Once the transcription is retrieved, the Azure Durable Function store this value in a Cosmos DB database.
+- Once the transcription is retrieved, the Azure Durable Function store this value in the Cosmos DB database.

 [cosmos-db-output-binding]: https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-cosmosdb-v2-output?tabs=python-v2%2Cisolated-process%2Cnodejs-v4%2Cextensionv4&pivots=programming-language-csharp
 [cosmos-db]: https://learn.microsoft.com/en-us/azure/cosmos-db/scripts/cli/nosql/serverless